-Just want to contribute?
+Want to contribute to the EarthGames effort?
 Donate here and say your gift should go toward “EarthGames events” in the comment box.
 Thank you!

 Sela Davis is a senior software engineer at Vreal.
 Previously at WG Cells (Wargaming) and Xbox, she is best known for her work on achievements for the Xbox 360 and the Xbox One.
 Sela is an advocate for women in games, and currently sits on the board of IGDA Seattle.
 On the side, she is a shown metal artist, a keytarist, and sometimes makes shiny things.

 Christopher has worked all over the video game industry and its various sectors, including several years at Indie MEGABOOTH, growing the company from just two domestic events per year, to over six international showcases in USA, Europe, and Asia.
 He currently runs a co-working office for game developers in Seattle, Indies Workshop.
 In his spare time, Christopher has organized Dota 2 eSports tournament ‘The Rektreational’, and is an active member of Seattle Indies.